-- 6.3.1 We consider whether the behaviour under review gives cause to suspect that a child is suffering, or is likely to suffer, significant harm.
+- 6.18.1 We consider whether the behaviour under review gives cause to suspect that a child is suffering, or is likely to suffer, significant harm.
 Where this may be the case, staff will follow our Safeguarding and Child Protection Policy and refer the conduct to the DSL for advice and support before determining any sanction.
 We should also consider whether continuing disruptive behaviour might be the result of unmet educational or other needs.
-At this point, we will consider whether a multi-agency assessment is necessary. - 6.3.2 Adults should always make it clear that they are upset about the child's behaviour, not the child.
-They should always use private, not public, reprimands, so that when a sanction is applied the child can make a fresh start.
-Corporal punishment (or the threat of corporal punishment) will not be used in any circumstances and to do so is illegal. - 6.3.3 Parents will be involved at the earliest stage if problems are persisting or recurring. - 6.3.4 Any sanction must be reasonable in all the circumstances and account must be taken of the pupil's age, any special educational needs or disability they may have, and any religious requirements affecting them.
+At this point, we will consider whether a multi-agency assessment is necessary. - 6.18.2 Adults should always make it clear that they are upset about the child's behaviour, not the child.
+They should always use private, not public, reprimands so that when a sanction is applied the child can make a fresh start.
+Corporal punishment (or the threat of corporal punishment) will not be used in any circumstances and to do so is illegal. - 6.18.3 Parents will be involved at the earliest stage if problems persist or are recurring.

+6.18.4 Any sanction must be reasonable in all the circumstances and account must be taken of the pupil's age, any special educational needs or disability they may have, and any religious requirements affecting them.
 These include the following:

-Staff at AWJS employ consistently and clearly a hierarchy of sanctions (our 'warnings') if a child breaks a school rule.
+Staff at Akeley Wood Junior School employ a consistent and clear hierarchy of sanctions (our 'warnings') if a child breaks a school rule.
 This is to ensure a safe and effective learning environment in which positive, happy, healthy relationships flourish.

 Teachers will formulate Essential Agreements with their classes/groups to ensure that expectations of behaviour are clear and understood.
-Children will also have ownership of the sanctions in an age appropriate way depending on the year group.
+Children will also have ownership of the sanctions in an age-appropriate way depending on the year group.
 The Essential Agreements will be displayed in classrooms.

 We have a series of consequences if someone breaks a rule.
-These are developed to meet the needs of different ages of child.
+These are developed to meet the needs of different ages of children.
 We expect all children to be 'ready to learn' at the start of each day.